blockchyp/blockchyp-java/README.md

 If, for some reason, the payment terminal prompts the user for a written signature, BlockChyp uploads the signature image to our web scale database for archival.

 By default, it will not return it to the caller.
-You do have the option of getting the image back in PNG or JPEG format, either as hex as has a file.
+You do have the option of getting the image back in PNG or JPEG format, either as hex as a file.

 ```